-1 T : Qualitative A summary discussion of the The Bank has adopted Standardized Approach (SA) for disclosure a) Bank's approach to assessing the computation of capital charge for credit risk and market adequacy of its capital to support risk, and Basic Indicator Approach (BIA) for operational current and future activities. risk.
-Assessment of capital adequacy is carried out in conjunction with the capital adequacy reporting to the Bangladesh Bank.
-The Bank has maintained capital adequacy ratio on the basis of "Solo" is 21.13% against the minimum regulatory requirement of 12.50% including conservation buffer 2.50%.
-Tier-I capital adequacy ratio for "Solo" is 19.70% as against the minimum regulatory requirement of 8.50% including conservation buffer 2.50%.
+0 1'4 4' l A 1 TI D 11 1 (10) 1 1 1 1 A 1 (0A) C (1) C Qualitative A summary discussion The Bank has adopted Standardized Approach (SA) for computation of disclosure a) of the Bank's approach capital charge for credit risk and market risk, and Basic Indicator to assessing the Approach (BIA) for operational risk.
+Assessment of capital adequacy is adequacy of its capital carried out in conjunction with the capital adequacy reporting to the to support current and Bangladesh Bank. future activities.
+The Bank has maintained capital adequacy ratio on the basis of "Solo" is 15.87% against the minimum regulatory requirement of 12.50% including conservation buffer 2.50%.
+Tier-I capital adequacy ratio for "Solo" is 14.40% as against the minimum regulatory requirement of 8.50% including conservation buffer 2.50%.
+MDB has been generating most of its incremental capital from retained profit (stock dividend and statutory reserve transfer etc.).
+Besides meeting regulatory capital requirement, the Bank maintains adequate capital to absorb material risks foreseen.
+The surplus capital maintained by MDB will act as buffer to absorb all material risks and to support the future activities.
+To ensure the adequacy of capital to support the future activities, the bank assesses capital requirements periodically considering future business growth.
 The Bank's policy is to manage and maintain its capital with the objective of maintaining strong capital ratio and high rating.
 The Bank maintains capital levels that are sufficient to absorb all material risks.
 The Bank also ensures that the capital levels comply with regulatory requirements and satisfy the external rating agencies and other stakeholders including depositors.
-The whole objectives of the capital management process in the Bank are to ensure that the Bank remains adequately capitalized at all times. • • •
+The whole objectives of the capital management process in the Bank are to ensure that the Bank remains adequately capitalized at all times.
+Ternams aucquatery capitanzed at an times.